-5 Pilates Exercises to Reduce Waist and Hips
+5 Pilates Exercises to Make the Waist Smaller and Hips

 Pilates exercises are a great way to burn fat that accumulates on our waist, hips and muscles.
-Check out the best moves to make the waist smaller as well as your hips!
+Below we show you the best moves to make the waist smaller as well as your hips!

-Generally, the areas where fat accumulates the most are: the waist, hips and muscles.
+Generally, the areas where fat accumulates the most are the waist and the hips.
 This problem is very common among women.
 Sometimes this is due to genetics and sometimes it’s just bad habits.
-As a consequence, some of use have a lowered sense of self-esteem and/or physical health problems that can affect us in a variety of ways.
+As a consequence, some of use have a lowered sense of self-esteem or even health problems that can affect us in a variety of ways.
 But exercise is a great way to make your waist smaller and reduce the size of your hips.

-To fight the accumulation of fat, there’s not just one simple method that will bring you effective results.
-We have to be conscientious about all the influencing factor that control this, so that we may be able to reduce the problem and be satisfied with the results.
+To fight the accumulation of fat, there’s no single simple method that’ll get you effective results.
+We have to be conscientious about all the factors related to this.
+That way, we’ll be able to reduce the problem and be left satisfied with the results.

-In this exercise it is crucial to have concentration and balance.
+When doing this exercise it’s crucial that you concentrate and keep your balance.
 First, lay on your side with your head supported by your arm, and legs outstretched one over the other.

-Lift the leg up, totally stretched; while doing so contract the abdominal muscles and avoid arching your back.
+Lift the leg up, totally stretched; while doing so contract the abdominal muscles.
+You should avoid arching your back.

-Another position you can use, is supporting your hands on the floor, extend the leg straight out so that it creates a uniform, straight line with the torso.
+Another position you can use involves doing laying down.
+Support your hands on the floor and extend the legs straight out so that it creates a uniform, straight line with the torso.

-For either of these two positions, you should balance them for 20 repetitions of 5 seconds each, then change sides.
+For either of these two positions, you should do 20 repetitions of about 5 seconds each, then change sides.

 This exercise works your glutes, waist and legs.
 To start, lie face down with your body completely outstretched.
-Then, flex your legs and grab the outside of your ankles with your hands.
+Then, flex your legs and grab your ankles with your hands.

-With the body and hips on the floor, take 2 deep breaths and try to stretch as much as you can, while still maintaining the position.
+With the body and hips on the floor, take 2 deep breaths and try to stretch as much as you can.
+Try to maintain the position all the while.

 Inhale while tightening the arch, lifting the feet back and up, elevating the legs from the ground and maintaining the arms extended as much as possible.
 Try to lift your chest and head from the floor without losing the tension of the arch in your legs.

-Exhale slowly, descending back to the floor to rest a moment.
+Exhale slowly as you come back down to the floor to rest a moment.

 Resume the position again until only your abdomen is supporting your body.
 Try to maintain the position with perfect posture for at least 20 seconds.
-After that, you can do it for up to 1 minute, then breathe deeply without losing control of your position.
+After that, you can do it for up to 1 minute.
+When you have done this breathe deeply without losing control of your position.

 For better results

-For better results with these exercises, it’s very important to take into account other factors, like nutrition.
+For better results with these exercises, it’s very important that you take nutrition and other factors into account.

-- Include into your diet a variety of vegetables, fruits, whole grains, and fish.
+- Include a wide variety of vegetables, fruits, whole grains, and fish in your diet.

-- Avoid consumption of foods with high levels of fat and cholesterol; avoid chips, fried foods, and sodas, among others.
+- Avoid eating foods with high levels of fat and cholesterol.
+Be especially careful to avoid chips, fried foods, and sodas, among others.

 - Drink at least 8 glasses of water per day.